iron-io/docs/worker/languages/go/index.md

 Go Workers need to be compiled, then uploaded.
-Once they're uploaded to the IronWorker cloud, they can be invoked via a simple API to be put on the processing queues immediately or scheduled to run at a later time.
+Once they're uploaded to the IronWorker cloud, they can be invoked via a simple API to be put on the processing queues immediately or scheduled to run at a later time&mdash;you only need to upload the worker again when the code changes.
 This article will walk you through the specifics of things, but you should be familiar with the [basics of IronWorker](/worker).

 **Note**: we don't use it for this walkthrough, but there's a great [unofficial library](https://github.com/manveru/go.iron) for working with the IronWorker API in Go.
 If working with raw HTTP requests doesn't sound like fun to you, check it out.